81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 To be fair, you are not entirely wrong, but you are not all in the right as well.
-You are still eating for your baby, and to recover well.
-If you choose to breastfeed your baby, that is all the more reason to watch what you eat as some of your foods can find their way into breast milk.
+You are still eating for your baby and recovering well.
+If you choose to breastfeed your baby, that is all the more reason to watch what you eat during postpartum confinement, as some of your foods can find their way into breast milk.

 Regardless, just for you to keep a lookout on your confinement diet, here is a list of food to avoid during confinement:

 Fishes with High Mercury Content

 Mercury is a very poisonous element.
 It has no known safe limit of exposure and is most typically found in contaminated water.